aws/serverless-application-model/docs/safe_lambda_deployments.rst

 They work as follows:

-- **LinearXPercentYMinutes**: Traffic to new version will linearly increase in steps of X percentage every Y minutes.
+- **LinearXPercentEveryYMinutes**: Traffic to new version will linearly increase in steps of X percentage every Y minutes.

   Ex: ``Linear10PercentEvery10Minutes`` will add 10 percentage of traffic every 10 minute to complete in 100 minutes.